cro-yml

 It is allowed to write multiple protocols with a comma.
 This is mostly useful

-when an endpoint handles both HTTP and web sockets (securely as https,wss
+when an endpoint handles both HTTP and web sockets (securely as https,wss or

-insecurely as http,ws
+insecurely as http,ws).

-fields name environment variables that will be
+The host-env and port-env fields name environment variables that will be

 populated with the host and port that the endpoint should be hosted on.